|Portfolio||archery, thievery, trickery|

 Then Tiega “borrowed” some ocean water from her mother Onsha and used it to create a cloud.
 She used the cloud to hide herself from Beuben as she stole nine of his diamonds.
 When he found out what happened, Beuben swore an oath that he would punish Tiega, along with anyone who dared to give her shelter.
 But he could not find her, no matter where he searched.

 One day, a young boy came by with a fox, and declared that this was a special fox with the power to sniff out rocks and jewels.
 Beuben eagerly bought the fox from the boy, and took it home.
-When he commanded the fox to find the stolen diamond for him, the fox revealed that it held the diamond he was looking for in its tail, and then it turned into Tiega, and she held the diamond in her tail.
+When he commanded the fox to find the stolen diamonds for him, the fox revealed that it held the diamonds he was looking for in its tail, and then it turned into Tiega, and she held the diamonds in her tail.
 Before Beuben could take his revenge, Tiega reminded him that he had sworn to punish anyone who gave her shelter – as he himself had just done!
-Bested, Beuben decreed his that her only punishment would be to wear nine fox tails for eternity as a sign of her duplicity, and that Beuben’s own punishment would be to let Tiega keep the diamond.
+Bested, Beuben decreed his that her only punishment would be to wear nine fox tails for eternity as a sign of her duplicity, and that Beuben’s own punishment would be to let Tiega keep the diamonds.